Weather Report: Sunshine and clouds, light to moderate showers Loop Barbados

 Night

-General Forecast: Mostly cloudy with clear breaks with the occasional brief scattered light to moderate showers.
+General Forecast: Clear with cloudy periods with occasional brief scattered light showers.